SNmcdarby1/Xascapade-Safari-tours/README.md

 b) Objectives

- * * An experienced mapping.  * Collabotration packed with data
+ *  An experienced mapping.
+ * Collabotration packed with data
  * Time intense
  * Reliable data
                              *
  c)Approaches

- * Researching the travel platfrms
+ * is to implement features that will enable the client to  select different options in  the travel platforms.
- * Updating the products
+ * Updating the products and services of travel packages
- * Share and innovation
+ * Share and innovating producyts and services.

- d)Value

-* current designs
+ d)Project Goals

+* Enabling the websiteto have current travel designs and product services that are customer friendly and easily access of the webpage
-* Typography
+* Typography that has a good feel and friendly to clients.

-*
+* Enabling features that will sell the product and services.
+Making it easy to convey the story to the client.

 3 UX

-- Project Goals
-- Developers and Business Goals
+- Developers and Business Goals-
-- User Stories
-- Web Design
-- Wireframes
+  Easy access of the website.
+The art and design /visual designers and data collection that used to create the website.

-4 Features
+4 Features for the website design.

 * Images
 * Contents
 * Social pages